 1. Openness to experience

-According to research, strongly open-minded people eat spicy breakfasts and spend at least an hour a daydreaming.
-They swear frequently around others, tend to buy organic food and create art in some form.
-They are also more likely to lounge around the house naked, fix their own cars and not follow a sport’s team closely.
+According to research, strongly open-minded people eat spicy breakfasts and spend at least an hour daydreaming.
+They swear frequently around others, tend to buy organic food, and create art in some form.
+They are also more likely to lounge around the house naked, fix their own cars, and not follow a sports team closely.